Grievance Resolution for College Faculty

-If, however, the dean determines that the complaint is substantial and might merit discipline or dismissal, the dean will investigate the complaint promptly or, in consultation with the Academic Personnel Committee, appoint an investigator who is an employee of the College.
-If the dean is the person initiating the complaint, the president may appoint another investigator who is an employee of the College.
+If, however, the dean determines that the complaint is substantial and might merit discipline or dismissal, the dean will investigate the complaint promptly or, in consultation with the Academic Personnel Committee, appoint an investigator who is an employee of the University.
+If the dean is the person initiating the complaint, the president may appoint another investigator who is an employee of the University.

 Any member of the Academic Personnel Committee who has a conflict of interest in the matter shall be replaced on the committee for the consideration of the matter by an appropriate former member of the Academic Personnel Committee, to be named by the committee.
 For purposes of this provision only, serving in the same department as the faculty member against whom a complaint has been made shall be presumed to be a conflict of interest.